 - The offering will not be collected by the passing of plates.
 Offering plates will be at the entrance of the Sanctuary and at the front (to limit the number of hands touching an object).

 - Communion will be served in individual cups and with pre-cut bread.
-(People are welcome to bring their own communion elements.)
+People may bring their own communion elements.